Strengthening Personal Boundaries — Professionally & at Home

 What are Personal Boundaries?

-Let’s first explore the concept of “personal space” — it’s a more commonly known term that’s easier to understand because it’s exclusively about physical space.
+More about the dynamics of feeling in control in a bit, but let’s first explore the concept of “personal space” — it’s a more commonly known term that’s easier to understand because it’s exclusively about physical space.
 (It’s been all over the news lately as it’s still part of Joe Biden’s learning curve.)

 This diagram illustrates the distance the average person needs from other people for physical comfort.